 Also, in the center of town is where you will find the majority of the beach clubs.
 Clubs will charge a consumption fee for the use of the facilities.
-Usually, the amount you deposited upon entry will be discounted from your final bill.
+Usually, the amount you deposit upon entry will be discounted from your final bill.

-By law in Mexico, the public can not be denied access to the beach with a space up to 20 meters from the high tide line.
+By law in Mexico, the public cannot be denied access to the beach with a space up to 20 meters from the high tide line.
 There are many great spots in front of beach clubs in which you can plant yourself for the day and still catch a bit of the music playing.

-If you are staying in the Center of the city, then you will be able to walk to the beach within 10 minutes or less.
+If you are staying in the center of the city, then you will be able to walk to the beach within 10 minutes or less.

 One thing that I love most about living in Playa del Carmen is how incredibly easy it is to access the beach.